 You will meet the following members of staff:

-- Talia Padilla - a registered Dance Movement Psychotherapist (DMP) and Kestenberg Movement Profile (KMP) Analyst with teaching, research, and clinical experience.
-Talia draws from a combined educational background in music, psychotherapy, yoga and dance, to interweave body awareness, movement and creativity while working on the psychological and educational aspects in classes.
+- Talia Padilla - Programme Leader - a registered Dance Movement Psychotherapist (DMP) and Kestenberg Movement Profile (KMP) Analyst with teaching, research, and clinical experience.
+Talia draws from a combined educational background in music, psychotherapy, yoga, and dance, to interweave body awareness, movement and creativity while working on the psychological and educational aspects in classes.
 Her work is enriched by a multicultural background.
 She was born in Mexico and lived in USA, India, Spain and UK.
 Exposure to diversity enriches her perception of how people from diverse cultures have different ways of thinking, moving and being in the world.
-She has worked with children and adults in multiple settings, such as cancer palliative care in a hospital; behaviour, trauma, and other emotional issues within an educational setting; and infant/child-caregiver relationships.
+She has worked with children and adults in multiple settings, such as cancer palliative care in a hospital; behavior, trauma, and other emotional issues within an educational setting; and infant/child-caregiver relationships.
 Research interests include the impact of cultural clashes in movement patterns; cultural differences in movement in the migrant community; caregiver-child relationships; the use of movement as a support tool; mindfulness and attunement through movement.

 - Sally Reid – A registered Dance Movement Psychotherapist, specialising in young people with past and current traumatic experiences.
 She has also supported individuals and groups that include elderly clients with dementia, pre-school children and their parents and adult patients receiving palliative care.
 Previous substantial experience of teaching within secondary education settings particularly with vulnerable young people.
 Further interests include Kestenberg Movement Profiling (KMP), an observational tool based on Laban Movement Analysis (LMA), contemporary dance and the Brazilian dance martial art form of Capoeira.
 Sally now aims to develop research to support her therapeutic practice and academic interests.

 How you're assessed